langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## What is Memory?

-Memory in the context of LLMs and AI applications refers to the ability to process, store, and effectively recall information from past interactions.
-With memory, your agents can learn from feedback and provide more relevant outputs to users.
+Memory in AI applications refers to the ability to process, store, and effectively recall information from past interactions.
+With memory, your agents can learn from feedback and adapt to users' preferences.
 This guide is divided into two sections based on the scope of memory recall: short-term memory and long-term memory.

 **Short-term memory**, or [thread](persistence.md#threads)-scoped memory, can be recalled at any time **from within** a single conversational thread with a user.
 LangGraph manages short-term memory as a part of your agent's [state](low_level.md#state).
 State is persisted to a database using a [checkpointer](persistence.md#checkpoints) so the thread can be resumed at any time.
 Updates to short-term memory occur any time you invoke the graph or any time a step completes.
 State recalled any time a step begins.